 Let’s Talk Features

-There are some apps included with a general individual Gmail account.
-Some of these include:
+There is a number of apps included with a general individual Gmail account.
+Some of which are the following:

 - An email account with the ‘@gmail.com’